Kcchouette/dshub-code/readme.txt

 [ DSHub is being closed by quit command in its console, you can see in first line that it prints].
 1.2 Windows Installation

-For a Windows OS installation, i will provide an example.
-Consider a directory for installation, that suits you best.

 First you need the JRE [ Java Runtime Environment ] version 1.6 the least.
 Sun provides the JRE downloadable from their site http://java.sun.com  Java installation is not covered in this manual.

+For a windows installation, a simple installer is provided, which will make most things simpler.
+After youre done , run dshub.exe and get started.

+If you are using the installer , skip to running part.
-After you have java installed, you can start using the software.
-Copy DSHub files into your new directory.
+If you have the zip archive, copy DSHub files ( unzipped )  into your new directory.
 Make sure that java.exe [ aka the Java interpreter] is in your path variable so it can be run from any directory in your pc.

 As DSHub has GUI now, you can run it by double clicking the JAR file.
 The gui appears, and it can be restored via !gui from client ( if hidden via HideMe button).

-If aren't running desktop environment, you can ren DSHub via console, like before.
+If aren't running desktop environment, you can run DSHub via console, like before.

 To run the program in console mode just cd to that directory and run command